vamp/roole/index.md

 ### @extend

-`@extend` extends other rulesets of the matching selectors:
+`@extend` extends other rule sets of the matching selectors:

 ```roole
 .button